temporalio/documentation/docs-src/concepts/what-is-versioning.md

   - explanation
 ---

-Versioning is a process that allows for the management and updating of Workflow code or Workflow Definitions without causing non-deterministic behavior in existing Workflows or Tasks.
+Versioning is a process allowing for the management and updating of Workflow code or Workflow Definitions without causing non-deterministic behavior in existing Workflows or Tasks.

 In the context of Temporal, there are different methods of Versioning: